respondiv/Set-up-Linux-Server-with-easy-engine/7-Upgrade-Security-of-Server.md

 Press `ctrl+x` and type `y` to save and exit

-Block IPs trying to use server as proxy
+Filter for Blocking IPs trying to use server as proxy

 `sudo nano nginx-proxy.conf`